aleksander-mendoza/SolomonoffLib/README.md

   - Solomonoff has no `RmEpsilon`, because it has no epsilons in the first place
   - Solomonoff has no `CDRewrite` because the same effect can be achieved much more efficeintly with lexicographic weights and Kleene closure.
   - In OpenFST if you perform `("a":"b"):"c"` you get as a result `"b":"c"`.
 OpenFST treats `:` as a binary operation.
 Solomonoff on the other hand treats `:` as unary operation. `("a":"b"):"c"` results in `"a":"bc"`.
 In fact `:'b'` is treated as `'':'b'` and `'a':'b'` is merely a syntactic sugar for `'a' '':'b'`.
 You can write for example `:'b' 'a'`.
 The strings prefixed with `:` are the output strings, whereas strings without `:` are the input strings.
 You can very easily perform inversion of automaton by turning input strings into output strings and vice-versa.
 For example in Thrax you have `Inverse["a":"b"]` which results in `"b":"a"`.
 In Solomonoff the inverse of `'a':'b'` becomes `:'a' 'b'`.
 Very stright-forward.
 The semantics of `:` in OpenFST strip the output of the left-hand side.
 In fact, `X:Y` in OpenFST translates more literally to `stripOutput[X]:Y` in Solomonoff.
+  - Thrax supports so called "temporary"/"outside of alphabet" symbols.
+Any time you write `"[NEW_SYMBOL]"` it will take some large UNICODE codepoint hoping that it's not used anywhere else.
+In Solomonoff this is not necessary, because using type system is much better suited for this task.
+You can just write

+        x = 'abcd' // some regex
+        x <: [a-z]* //ensure that it uses specific alphabet z = x <404> x // use codepoint 404 as some "external symbol" z <: ([a-z]|<404>)*

 **For embedded systems** Java might not be the ideal language of choice, hence we (will soon) provide C backend.
 The compiler itself will remain written purely in Java, but there will be alternative C runtime capable of running all automata as well.
 Moreover, for places where resources are really tight, Solomonoff will offer direct compilation of transtucers into C code (similarly to how Flex and Bison or other parser generators work, except that Solomonoff will generate transducers instead of parsers).